morganmcleod/ALMA-EDM-Oracle/Readme.md

 ### See **Instructions.docx** for the step-by-step procedure.

 The spreadsheet example provided by ALMA is **Migration Matrix-JAO-24 Dec 2020_AA (CA).xlsx**.
-Morgan McLeod [mmcleod@nrao](mailto:mmcleod@nrao) on behalf of the ALMA FE IET has developed some scripts to partially automate populating the template.
+Morgan McLeod [mmcleod@nrao.edu](https://mailto:mmcleod@nrao.edu) on behalf of the ALMA FE IET has developed some scripts to partially automate populating the template.
 He will execute these scripts on your behalf during the migration period.
 This page shall serve as the interface between document owners this service.

 ##### Example: